Purwakarta–Cileunyi Toll Road

-Purwakarta–Bandung–Cileunyi Toll Road or shortened as Purbaleunyi Toll Road is a toll road in Indonesia, connecting Purwakarta Regency, West Bandung, Cimahi and the city and regency of Bandung.
+Purwakarta–Bandung–Cileunyi Toll Road or shortened as Purbaleunyi Toll Road is a controlled-access toll road in Indonesia, connecting Purwakarta Regency, West Bandung, Cimahi and the city and regency of Bandung.

 Before fully connected, this toll road segment was Padalarang–Cileunyi only.
 From 2003 until 2005, the segment of Cikampek–Padalarang was constructed.
 Since then, this toll road is part of Jakarta–Cikampek Toll Road.
 The junction of both toll roads is located at kilometer 67.
 This toll road is famous for its scenic views, as well as notoriously known for its accidents on the Cipularang Segment.

 Sections

 Kilometres 67–122

 The Purbaleunyi toll road starts from kilometre 67.
 This section is known as Cipularang.
 It has a length of 58 km.
 It connects Purwakarta Regency and West Bandung.
 This segment runs to a hill without any electricity, thus solar street lights have been installed.
 This section is notoriously known for its accidents, especially around kilometres 92-97.
 This section ends at Padalarang.

 For technical aspects, Cipularang Toll Road has 2 lanes in each direction (with some little segments having a climbing lane for heavy vehicles).
 Unfortunately, this toll road may sometimes be closed for heavy vehicles traffic due to the difficult terrain to repair its condition.
 The famous event for this closure is Cisomang Bridge pillars break.

 On 18 December 2022, Darangdan Toll Gate has been opened functionally as an access to Purwakarta Regency and West Bandung Regency.
 The toll gate was planned to be opened until 8 January 2022, and has remained operating since.

 This toll road holds the record of longest exit-to-exit spans in Indonesia with Padalarang to Jatiluhur spans for 38 km without any other exits (for southbound) before being surpassed by Pematang Panggang–Kayuagung Toll Road in Sumatra, where the spans between Pematang Panggang and Kayuagung spans 91 km (KM239-KM330) without any exits between them.